sahiruw/flash-card-org/README.md

 - **Responsive Design**: Optimized for mobile/tablet viewing with a beautiful purple color scheme
 - **Firebase Integration**: Store and retrieve your notes from Firebase
 - **Table Support**: Enhanced styling for tables with horizontal scrolling on mobile devices
+- **AI Flash Cards**: Generate flash cards from your notes using Google Gemini AI

 ## Getting Started